Ashwanisingh0109/pdsnd_github/README.md

 Bikeshare.py

 ### Description
-analyze the data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+analyze the data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington. checking distance time etc.

 ### Files used
 added into .gitignore. files are chicago.csv, new_york_city.csv and washington.csv

 ### Credits
-Credit goes to udacity course for the project.
+Credit goes to udacity course for the project and you tube videos.